mctinker/Map-Tasker/README.md

 ### To Do List (in no particular order)

+[] On the output of totals, only show totals for what is displayed
+[] Include/map more Tasker preferences
+[] Support additional plugins
 [] Complete insertion of Python docstrings for programming etiquette

 <a href="https://www.buymeacoffee.com/mctinker"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=mctinker&button_colour=FFDD00&font_colour=000000&font_family=Poppins&outline_colour=000000&coffee_colour=ffffff" /></a>